 AAA Editor Notes

 Ellis Island is in New York Harbor north of the Statue of Liberty.
-Ellis Island is accessible only by ferry service from Battery Park and Liberty State Park in Jersey City, N.J.; take the subway to the South Ferry stop to reach the ferry departure point.
+Ellis Island is accessible only by ferry service from Battery Park in Lower Manhattan and from Liberty State Park in Jersey City, N.J.; take the subway to the South Ferry stop to reach the ferry departure point.
 This was the nation's main point of entry for millions of immigrants 1892-1954.
 The National Museum of Immigration has some 30 galleries and exhibits in the museum chronicle the history of immigration into the United States.

 Highlights include the baggage, registry and hearing rooms; the American Family Immigration History Center, a computerized genealogy center with the names of immigrants processed during the peak years, 1892-1924, and in 1957; and The American Immigrant Wall of Honor, containing the names of more than 700,000 individuals.